 But we are a trifle confused.

 The band states that Heavy Metal is their trade.
+Perhaps like Infinight, who knows.
 Or that their tune should resemble bands like Unleash The Archers, which is – come to think of it – Power Metal.
 So in this sense, the lead – Julie Stelmaszewski – thus needs to start her metal screams and pump up the volume somewhat terrible.
 But she ain’t.
 She more sounds like some sort of a low-energy Lzzy Hale without the screeching.
 But this isn’t necessarily a bad thing.

 Or – hold on to your seat – the band liken their female-fronted style to once entertaining bands like Battle Beast.